Automattic/wp-calypso/packages/format-currency/README.md

 ### `integer: string`

 The integer part of a decimal currency.
+Note that this is not a number, but a locale-formatted string that includes any symbols used for separating the thousands groups (eg: commas, periods, or spaces).

 ### `fraction: string`

 The decimal part of a decimal currency.
+Note that this is not a number, but a locale-formatted string that includes the decimal separator that may be a comma or a period.